melissaimai/p3-client/README.md

 > This website was created for the Ironhack's final project in the Web Development Bootcamp.

+## 🚀 Features already launched
+* Authentication - Signup, Login
+* Sell a product
+* Edit a product
+* Delete a product
+* Search a product
+* Update your profile
+* See other users profile
+* See your own product list
+* See specific product list through user's profile
+* Buy a product, payment part integrated with Stripe
+* Orders list
+* Sold tag in unavaible products, with disabled option to buy again

 ## 💻 Technologies - MERN stack

 This is a Full-stack application using the MERN stack